Shopify/hydrogen-v1/docs/framework/preloaded-queries.md

     numCollections: 3,
   },
   cache: CacheNone(), // `CacheNone()` automatically disables preloaded queries
-  preload: false,     // Or you can explicitly tell the query not to preload });
+  preload: false,     // or you can explicitly tell the query not to preload });
 ```

 {% endcodeblock %}

-During dev-mode, Hydrogen detects request waterfalls, and warns you that the query isn't preloaded:
+In development mode, Hydrogen detects request waterfalls, and warns you that the query isn't preloaded:

 ![Shows a screenshot of request waterfall warning](/assets/custom-storefronts/hydrogen/suspense-waterfall.png)

 ### Routes with parameters

-Preloaded queries work similarly for routes with parameters, like `Product` and `Collection`, except that each route with a different parameter has it's own preloaded queries.
+Preloaded queries work similarly for routes with parameters, like `Product` and `Collection`, except that each route with a different parameter has its own preloaded queries.

 For example, the first time a user visits `/collections/freestyle-collection`, no queries will be preloaded.
 Similarly, the first time a user visits `/collections/backcountry-collection`, no queries will be preloaded.
-However, the second time that a user visits either route, querires will be preloaded.
+However, the second time that a user visits either route, queries will be preloaded.
 It's important that each route has separate preloaded queries, otherwise the results of one might show up for the results of the other.

 ## Preload everywhere

 You can tell Hydrogen to preload a query everywhere.
 The `preload` property takes a Boolean value or a string.
-When the value is `*` Hydrogen will preload the query for every request.
+When the value is `*`, Hydrogen will preload the query for every request.
 This option can be helpful for menu links in your navigation, allowing you to preload a query on button click or while you animate a transition to another page:

 {% codeblock %}